giraone/job-scheduling/schedule/README.md

 - [x] All events have *message keys* based on [TSID](https://github.com/f4b6a3/tsid-creator)
 - [x] Event ID in messages are of type String (TSID).
 Only within the database it is a long value (64bit).
 - [x] JobAdmin has to manage the buckets, no only the active/paused boolean
-- [ ] Processes use an n:m mapping to agents.
-For this there is an agentKey attribute in the process definition
+- [x] Processes use an n:m mapping to agents.
+For this there is an agentKey attribute in the process definition, which is delivered by the jobadmin service to the schedule service.
-- [ ] Add a requester id (string)
+- [ ] Add a requester id (string) to the (accepted) event.
-- [ ] Display buckets in JobAdmin (materialize must handle this)
+- [ ] Display buckets in JobAdmin (materialize must handle this).
-- [ ] Measure consumer lag and expose it as metric
+- [ ] Measure consumer lag and expose it as metric.

 ### Materialize